Upper Mustang Trek - 16 Days

 Upper Mustang Trekking Permits

-The Tourism Board Office issues the first and Immigration Office issues the second.
+Tourism Board Office issues the first and Immigration Office issues second.
 For ten days, RAP costs USD 500 per person, plus USD 50 for each additional day.
 ACAP permits cost about USD 30.

 Transport